shmuelzon/home-assistant-floor-plan/README.md

 * Sensitivity - [1, 100] The degree by which two pixels need to be different from one another to be taken into account for the generated overlay image.
   Only relevant for "room overlay" light mixing mode and RGB lights
+* Base path - The path where the floorplan images will be saved in Home Assistant.
+  By default this value is `/local/floorplan`.
 * Output directory - The location on your PC where the floor plan images and YAML will be saved